JimmySama/gitdemo/README.md

 . edit with example branch
 . update readme
 . update from local
-. update from remote before rebase
+. update from remote before rebase again